 Updated to add: I can't believe I forgot to mention the most inspiring woman in I.T.
 I know!

 I made a beautiful, tasty thing tonight. #ratatouille

 This is Smitten Kitchen's ratatouille, and it's a beautiful thing!
 Usually we just chunk everything up and throw in a pot, so spending the time to meticulously slice all the veg was an effort.
 I used a rather large eggplant (cut in two so the slices were half-moons), a big zucchini, and a big red capsicum.
 This version is also baked rather than cooked on the stove.
 The Snook was skeptical of all the work, but he was converted when I served it up.
 Oh!
 And I put some creamy goat's cheese on top, as the recipe suggests.
 PERFECTION.
 That just takes it right over the top...

 Sad hipster at the bus stop on a cold rainy night.

 I'm Kris Howard, a thirtyish Hoosier living in Sydney, Australia.
-I work as an Iteration Manager for the Jump-in team at Mi9.
+I'm the TV Development Director at Mi9, working with my team on cool stuff like 9jumpin.
 I knit and sew and have crazy adventures.
 This is my weblog and personal site.

 Follow me on Twitter